mcedit/mcedit2/doc/plugins/command.rst

                 "The current dimension contains "
                 "%d chunks") % chunkCount)

 You can do nearly anything you want in the `perform()` function.
-To operate on the world and dimension being edited and the current selection, use `self.editorSession`.
-See :doc:`editorsession`, :doc:`worldeditor`, and :ref:`world-editor-dimension` for details about what can be edited and how.
+The currently edited dimension can be accessed as `self.editorSession.currentDimension`.
+See :doc:`plugin_tasks` for an overview of the dimension object.
+If you need to modify the world, be sure to read :ref:`undo-history` first.

 Simple Commands
 ===============